octarinesec/octarine-operator/docs/developers.md

 Therefore, a special `make` target works around this by replacing all instance of `<>` with `{}` so using `kubebuilder:default=<>` will produce the correct output.

 Defaulting is not supported by `v1beta1` versions of CRDs so warnings are expected when generating those since kubebuilder.

+## Debugging locally

+To debug locally, run `make run-delve` which will build and start a delve debugger in headless mode.
+Then use your editor to start a remote session and connect to the delve instance.

+For goland, the built-in `go remote` configuration works fine.